crypto101/book/message-authentication-codes.rst

 steps.

-Alternatively, we could make authentication a fundamental part of the mode of operation.
+Alternatively, we could make authentication a fundamental part of the :term:`mode of operation`.
 After all, we've already seen that unauthenticated encryption is virtually never what you want; it is, at best, something you occasionally have to live with.
 It makes sense to use constructions that not only guarantee the privacy of an arbitrary stream, but also its